 The Kettle Black

 It doesn't feel quite right to call The Kettle Black a cafe.
 Sure, it still serves the classics, but it aims for something more considered and refined than anything we've previously experienced before lunch.
 With past dishes that have included ingredients such as house-fermented yoghurt, King Island crayfish and Flinders Island wallaby, it seems more like a breakfast restaurant than anything else (similar to its siblings Top Paddock and Higher Ground).

 Despite the food's high aspirations, the vibe remains relaxed.
 It's an idea reinforced by the old-timey panorama of St Andrews at the entrance, as well as the venue's birch-wood stools, clusters of pot plants and a handsome marble bar.
 Green-accented chairs and tiles complete the seamless design by Studio You Me.

-For espresso, there's a custom blend from Square One, or a rotating single-origin.
+For espresso, there's a custom blend from Five Senses, or a rotating single-origin.
 On good days, a coffee cart sits out the front, to stop takeaways flooding in and out.